Eulogy (film): Plot

 Kate continually tries to come up with a eulogy while dealing with a previous romance with Ryan, from whom she ran away after being caught by Ryan's mother while they were having sex.
 Kate gets reacquainted with Ryan and their relationship reignites.
 Alice and Samantha have sex in Samantha's car, with the whole family watching in awe, before Ryan falls from Kate's treehouse while the two were spending time together.
 The next day, Alice's husband and her children are planning to leave, with the former finally saying something by answering Kate's question about their departure.
 Kate had also decided to distance herself from Ryan once again.

 At Edmund's will reading, it is revealed that Edmund has three families that don't know about each other.
 This explains Edmund's inability to keep names and number of children straight over the years before also dropping the bomb that he was up to his "prostate in debt".
 Kate is tasked with finding and telling the other two families of Edmund's demise.

 Per Edmund's will, he is placed in a casket and floated out on a local lake in a boat.
 Ted and Fred, having previously filled the casket with gasoline, start shooting fiery arrows at the casket.
 During this time Kate finally gives her eulogy and also reads a piece of paper Ryan gave her and delivers a heartwarming speech written by him.
 One of the arrows eventually hits the casket and a moment later the casket, explodes in a fiery explosion and completely demolishes the boat, body, and casket in a splintery mess.

 Returning to Kate talking to the woman, the woman explains she is not actually the person she was looking for but rather her neighbor.
 Kate is shown to have reconciled with Ryan and as the two drive away, Kate puts in a letter and tape into the mailbox next door.

 In an after-credits scene, the correct lady reads the letter and watches the tape, only it turns out that Kate gave her her mother's sex tape "Vag In A Town".

 Reception

 Box office

 The film was released in 22 theaters on October 15, 2004, and earned $41,788 in its first weekend, ranking #51 in the North American box office and seventh among the week's new releases.
 At the end of its run, two weeks later on October 28, the film grossed $75,076 domestically and $14,705 overseas for a worldwide total of $89,781.

 Critical response

 Eulogy received generally negative reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has a 32% rating, based on 34 reviews, with an average of 4.6/10.
+On review aggregator website Rotten Tomatoes, the film has a 36% rating, based on 33 reviews.
 Metacritic reports a 34 out of 100 rating, based on 12 critics, indicating "generally unfavorable" reviews.